wonderbird/wonderbird.github.io/_pages/computers-and-technology/recreating-windows-vms.md

 ## Rationale

-As a Mac user I have a Parallels virtual machine for my Windows applications.
+As a Mac user I have a virtual machine for my Windows applications (Parallels or in Azure).
 Every now and then the machine has accumulated so many applications I install for test purposes, that it consumes a large amount of disk space, is slow and the software is outdated.
 Thus, I destroy the machine regularly and set it up from scratch.
 In this, the [Chocolatey](https://www.chocolatey.org) package manager comes in as a great helper.
 It streamlines the re-installation of my virtual machine.

 ## Recreate a Windows VM